ClaudiaShu/SSL-FER/README.md

 ### ·Positives with Same Expression

-✔ TimeAug - Add additional temporal shifts to generate positive pairs.
+✔ TimeAug - We added additional temporal shifts to generate positive pairs.

-✔ FaceSwap - Swap faces to get same expression on different faces with a low computational cost.
+✔ FaceSwap - We swapped between faces to get same expression on different faces with a low computational cost.

 ### ·Negatives with Same Identity

-✔ HardNeg - Sample with a larger time-interval to avoid identity-related shortcuts.
+✔ HardNeg - We sampled with a larger time-interval to avoid identity-related shortcuts.

 ### ·False Negatives Cancellation

-✔ MaskFN - Minimize the negative effects caused by false negatives using mouth-eye descriptors.
+✔ MaskFN - We minimized the negative effects caused by false negatives using mouth-eye descriptors.

 ## Dataset